 The initial backup for Carbonite may take longer, but the incremental backups are faster afterward.
 You can search for a file online that has been backed up, but restoring can be tricky.
 It takes longer to restore the files, so if you’re in a hurry you, may get irritated.

 Uploading your files to be backed up online is easy with CrashPlan.
 You can access them from the mobile app or on your web browser.
 Restores work seamlessly as well.
-Previously (in 2014), users had difficulties with upload and download speeds, but these issues seem to have been resolved.
+In the past, users had difficulties with upload and download speeds, but these issues seem to have been resolved.

 CrashPlan uses 448-bit Blowfish encryption.
 This means your files are encrypted multiple times before they are stored in the cloud.
 This is better encryption than many banks and online businesses use.
 Carbonite uses 128-bit Blowfish encryption, but you can upgrade to 1024-bit encryption for a fee.
 Since the default encryption is higher for CrashPlan, they are the winner here.